Joel-Haeberli/it-security-docs/docs/themes/Introduction to Crypto Failures.md

 ## History and examples

 [**Wikileaks**](https://wikileaks.org/) showed that NSA was spying on google mail and tons of emails were readable by then.
 Therefore the NSA listened on communication between the datacenters.
-Google, after Wikileaks published it, strengthtened their systems by using TLS (HTTPS) for all their clients of gmail.
+Google, after Wikileaks published it, strengthened their systems by using TLS (HTTPS) for all their clients of gmail.
 Data was encrypted in transit and when stored on disk.

 **Heartbleed** was a security flaw within the OpenSSL library discovered in 2014 which made it possible for attackers to read out memory of machines which might include private keys and other sensitive data: